SS Republic (1871): Features

 Republic shared many characteristics with those of the first liner in the Oceanic series, Oceanic, constructed in 1870.
 Republic measured 128.1 by 12.4 m and had a gross register tonnage of 3708.
-It could be powered by sail, with four masts, but also had smokestacks painted the colours of White Star Line, brown and black.
-Its machines came from G. Forrester & Co. of Liverpool and were two reciprocating engines (able to accommodate two cylinders), similar to those of the RMS Atlantic.
-Although it could theoretically reach speeds of 14.5 knots, it never managed to reach that speed.
-When the ship was renamed to Maasdam, its propulsion system was redesigned and was equipped with alternative machines, and could support three cylinders.
+She could be powered by sail, with four masts, but also had funnels painted the colours of White Star Line, brown and black.
+Her machines came from G. Forrester & Co. of Liverpool and were two reciprocating engines (able to accommodate two cylinders), similar to those of the RMS Atlantic.
+Although she could theoretically reach speeds of 14.5 knots, she never managed to reach that speed.
+When the ship was renamed to Maasdam, her propulsion system was redesigned and was equipped with alternative machines, and could support three cylinders.

 Republic, like Oceanic, was initially able to carry 1,000 steerage passengers and 166 in first class.
-The facilities on the Oceanic revolutionized nautical travel, earning it the nickname of "imperial yacht", as it had facilities for wealthy passengers and was more stable than other ships.
+The facilities on the Oceanic revolutionized nautical travel, earning it the nickname of "imperial yacht", as she had facilities for wealthy passengers and was more stable than other ships.
 The first class passengers had bathtubs, a dining room, and chairs rather than benches.
-There is no precise information regarding the facilities of the Republic, but it is thought that it was similar to Oceanic, but had been improved.
+There is no precise information regarding the facilities of the Republic, but it is thought that they was similar to Oceanic, but had been improved.
 A passenger in 1874 described Republic as a "floating palace, with the style and comfort of a Swiss hotel", and said their room was welcoming and gold, and the ship contained a piano, library, smoking room, and barber.

 When the ship became the Maasdam, the liner was able to accommodate 150 first class, 60 second class, and 800 steerage passengers.
-Finally, when it was designed to transport migrants, it could accommodate 1,424 steerage passengers.
+Finally, when she was designed to transport migrants, she could accommodate 1,424 steerage passengers.